 Emails are a powerful (and perhaps a bit neglected) tool.
-Have you ever thought about buying an advertising space in a newsletter that targets your desired audience?
-These audiences are certainly smaller than the ones you can potentially reach through social media or Google ads.
+Have you ever thought about buying advertising space in a newsletter that targets your desired audience?
+These audiences are certainly smaller than the ones you can potentially reach through Social Media or Google ads.
 However, they can be much more targeted and engaged.

 5. Engage your audience.

 Let us tell you a secret – posting good content on Social Media is not enough.
 This is especially true if your following is pretty small and your channels are quite new.